nsbuitrago/vfind/README.md

 )
 ```

-Only alignments that produce scores meeting a threshold will be considered accepted.
+Alignments are accepted if they produce a score above a set threshold.
+The threshold
-The threshold for considering an acceptable alignment can be adjusted with the
+for considering an acceptable alignment can be adjusted with the `accept_prefix_alignment`
-`accept_prefix_alignment` and `accept_suffix_alignment` arguments.
-By default,
-both thresholds are set to 0.75.
+and `accept_suffix_alignment` arguments.
+By default, both thresholds are set to 0.75.

 The thresholds represent a fraction of the maximum alignment score.
 So, a value of 0.75
 means alignments producing scores that are greater than 75% the maximum theoretical score
 will be accepted.

-Either an exact match or partial match (accepted alignment) must be made for both adapter sequences to recover a variant.
+If an alignment produces a score below the threshold, it will
+not be accepted and no sequence will be recovered from that given read.

 ### Miscellaneous